matsair/WeatherApp/README.md

 ##### Todo
 1. Update weather icons using icons from OpenWeatherAPI
 2. Fix bug were nothing is shown in the app.
 Caused by turning off GPS.
-Once GPS is turned on again, the bug persists.
+Once GPS is turned on again, the bug persists
+3. Fix bug were app crashes when Wifi and Location are disabled
+4. Improve SwipeToRefresh
+5. Improve getting the users location